vish288/move-prop-types/readme.md

 ## 🚀 Why move-prop-types?

-When React v15.5 was released, PropTypes was moved from the core React package to a separate `prop-types` package.
-This tool automates the tedious process of:
+When React v15.5 was released in 2017, PropTypes was deprecated from the core React package and moved to a separate `prop-types` package.
+Many legacy React projects still use the old `React.PropTypes` syntax, which is no longer supported in modern React versions.

+This CLI tool automates the migration process by:

+- ✅ **Detecting legacy PropTypes usage** - Scans for `React.PropTypes` patterns
-- ✅ Removing `PropTypes` from React imports
+- ✅ **Removing PropTypes from React imports** - Cleans up `import { PropTypes }` from React
-- ✅ Adding the standalone `prop-types` import
+- ✅ **Adding standalone prop-types import** - Adds `import PropTypes from 'prop-types'`
-- ✅ Replacing `React.PropTypes` with `PropTypes` throughout your code
+- ✅ **Replacing usage patterns** - Changes `React.PropTypes.string` to `PropTypes.string`
-- ✅ Handling complex nested PropTypes patterns
+- ✅ **Handling complex nested patterns** - Supports complex PropTypes like `PropTypes.arrayOf(PropTypes.shape(...))`
-- ✅ Processing entire project directories recursively
+- ✅ **Processing entire codebases** - Recursively processes directories and subdirectories
+- ✅ **Installing dependencies** - Optionally installs the `prop-types` package automatically

 ## 📦 Installation